 Inform yourself about our projects around the area of "coal and alum".

 Illustration: Display board 1 at the Ennert car park

 The cultural landscape of the Ennert nature reserve is characterised in the Hardt area by the history of lignite mining and the alum production based on it.
 In the 19th century, the mineral salt alum was produced in three extensive factories (so-called alum smelters) on the ridge between Holzlar and Oberholtorf.

-The raw material for this was aluminous lignite, which was extracted in a series of underground mines on the Holtorf plateau, as far as Vinxel and Hoholz.
+The raw material for this was lignite containing alum, which was extracted in a series of underground mines on the Holtorf plateau, as far as Vinxel and Hoholz.
 Brought in by trolley trains, the coal was piled up on heaps and "quietly" burned in them.

 Alum was leached out of the ash in several stages, initially in the open air, using water in a chemical reaction.
 In crystallized form, it was a sought-after commodity that was used primarily in textile dyeing and in the production of leather, paper and glue, as well as in numerous processes in chemistry, pharmacy and medicine.

 Around 1850, the alum factory on the Ennert-Hardt was the largest in the state of Prussia.
 Together with the mining industry, it was the most important employer in the region.